 Air-fried breaded eggplant

-To make this recipe in the air fryer is simple, although you’ll have to cook in batches depending on the size of your air fryer, so it might be faster to cook the eggplants in the oven.
+Making this recipe in the air fryer is simple, although you’ll have to cook in batches depending on the size of your air fryer, so it might be faster to cook the eggplants in the oven.

-Next, preheat the air fryer to 360 Degrees F or 180°C for 3 minutes.
+Next, preheat the air fryer to 360°F or 180°C for 3 minutes.

 Arrange breaded eggplants in your air fryer basket on a single layer without overlapping.

 Drizzle with olive oil and air fry at 360°F or 180°C for 15 to 20 minutes, turning the eggplant slices halfway through cooking.
 The eggplant is cooked when a fork slides in easily.

 Serve as described in the “serving suggestions“ chapter above; they are an excellent alternative to fried eggplant.